-Many new actors have recently become instrumental to private refugee sponsorship and settlement, leading to new collaborations and informal relationships that have been strengthened.
-This comes across in the literature in a few different forms.
-It can involve the promotion of "innovation" in settlement support, the formalization of informal sponsor-settlement relationships, or bringing non-traditional actors into the settlement process in order to strengthen the network of support available for PSR.
+Many new actors have recently arisen to support private refugee sponsorship and settlement, leading to new collaborations and informal relationships that have been strengthened.
+These have involved the formalization of informal sponsor-settlement relationships, or bringing non-traditional actors into the settlement process in order to strengthen the network of support available for sponsored refugees.

 By tapping into existing organizations that are not traditionally actors in sponsorship, it opens up new resources and economies of scale to aid in the resettlement of refugees (Papademetriou, 2017).
-This best practice was also highlighted by the Centre for Community Based Research, where their recommendations for increasing collaboration included formalizing partnerships that already exist, and in particular including faith groups at the table (Brnjas 2018, p.
+This best practice was also highlighted by the Centre for Community Based Research, where their recommendations for increasing collaboration included formalizing partnerships that already exist and including faith groups at the table (Brnjas 2018, p.
 10).
-In order to welcome nontraditional actors into collaborations, this can sometimes involve some education and openness, such as addressing stigma that settlement organizations or workers may have against the involvement of faith communities, and addressing concerns faith communities may have in approaching SPOs.

-Another example of leveraging previous relationships and new actors in sponsorship to support integration of PSR is Lifeline Syria's involvement of the Ryerson University community.
-Lifeline Syria moved very quickly to welcome PSR by drawing on support from the University community.
-They tapped into "Ryerson's rich ecosystem of student-run organizations" to secure support for PSR, such as creating a financial literacy course for the program's Syrian arrivals (Cukier & Jackson, 2016).
+Another example of leveraging previous relationships and new actors in sponsorship is Lifeline Syria's involvement of the Ryerson University community.
+Lifeline Syria moved very quickly to welcome sponsored refugees by drawing on support from the University community.
+They tapped into "Ryerson's rich ecosystem of student-run organizations" to secure support, such as creating a financial literacy course for the program's Syrian arrivals (Cukier & Jackson, 2016).